wxie2017/wxie2017.github.io/pages/speech/mentally_ready_for_mentor.md

 Good morning.

+The title of my speech today is a question: am I mentally ready for my mentor?

+I look the word mentor up in my dictionary.
 Mentor was the name of a character in Greek mythology.
-Ulysses left his son, Telemachus under the tutelage of his old friend Mentor, who was a wise and trusted adviser or counsellor (Clutterback 1991).
-It is a word that is often used by academics, politicians, sports people, actors and other performers to describe the person they chose as a role Mentor is defined as someone who guides another to greater success. (noun) A teacher is an example of a mentor....
+Ulysses left his son, Telemachus under the tutelage of his old friend Mentor, who was a wise and trusted adviser or counsellor.
+It is a word that is often used by academics, politicians, sports people, actors and other performers to describe the person they chose as a role Mentor is defined as someone who guides another to greater success.

-Protégé definition is - one who is protected or trained or whose career is furthered by a person of experience, prominence, or influence.
+A teacher is an example of a mentor.
+This means we all had a mentor in our life because we all went to school and had teachers.
+We were all a Protégé - one who is protected or trained or whose career is furthered by a mentor, a person of experience, prominence, or influence.

 Toastmasters members have a long history of supporting and nurturing each other through mentorship.
 A mentor offers encouragement and guidance to a fellow member of Toastmasters while he or she works to accomplish goals.
 A mentor has the opportunity to share experience, wisdom, and knowledge while a protégé gains a foundation for building skills and meeting goals.
 Mentoring can be a rewarding experience for both the mentor and the protégé.